Spectral phantasmagori of my peripheral vision: journal drawing, winter 1981

 But the high went wrong, it filled me with terrible paranoia, and suddenly I felt wildly unsafe and terrified.

 So John let me drink a bit of wine, to take the edge off.
 My friends were three and four years older than me, there was no-one my age around, and they were experienced users.
 I started drinking.
 Billy, a gentle drug-dealer who genuinely cared about me, yelled at me.
 I went into the bedroom of the host guy (it grieves me I no longer remember his name, maybe David or something) where I had spent the previous Saturday night struggling to get up and dance while Billy held me and explained that my ankle was hurt.
-It was crowded with our people, and small; the kids always got the maid’s rooms in these flats.
+The host’s room was crowded with our people, and small; the kids always got the maid’s rooms in these flats.

 I was sitting on the floor, looking across at a boy I knew playing guitar.